elementary/appcenter-web/_apps/com.github.muriloventuroso.pdftricks.md

   <li>Merge PDF</li>
   <li>Convert PDF</li>
 </ul>
 <p>In recent versions of ImageMagick has been added a security policy that blocks manipulations in PDF files.
 This affects PDFTricks operations.
 To correct this change the settings of your ImageMagick installation.
-Check de homepage for instructions.</p>
+Check the homepage for instructions.</p>